 Westlake has invested heavily in campus technology.
 We provide students with a full-featured Computer Lab and fleets of portable devices (both tablets and laptops) in sufficient quantities to deliver 1:1 access in every elementary classroom.
 Beginning in 6th grade, students bring their own device for classroom use; each personal device must be certified for compliance with Westlake Christian School technology specifications.
-Every classroom features an interactive board/screen, a document camera, and wireless access to our content-filtered gigabit network.
-In addition to these hardware components, Westlake Christian School provides systems such as Canvas, Clever, Accelerated Reader, Discovery Education, FACTS, online versions of selected textbooks and a Westlake email address for every student in 3rd grade and above.
+Every classroom features an interactive board/screen, a document camera, printer and wireless access to our content-filtered gigabit network.
+In addition to these hardware components, Westlake Christian School provides systems such as Canvas, Clever, Accelerated Reader, Discovery Education, FACTS, online versions of selected textbooks and a Westlake email address for every student in 4th grade and above.

 The guiding intent of Westlake Christian School’s investment in technology is for students to become confident and competent using technology to pursue learning more completely, creatively and efficiently, and to use their technology skills responsibly, safely and with the highest integrity.
 Technology instruction is integrated into the classroom curriculum at every level.